eqNj/eqN-PD2-Filter/README.md

 ## 1.2.0 - (Season 3)

-Created and now maintain a more strict, seperate version of my filter.
+Created and now maintain a more strict, seperate level of my filter.
 You can see the differences listed above.

 Made it so ALL rares will now show, regardless of tier, at ALL levels.
 (Relaxed Filter Only)